fkerem/icmptunnel/README.md

 6. Check the DNS server at client side.
 Make sure it does not use any server not accessible by our proxy server.
 One suggestion is to use `8.8.8.8`(Google's DNS server) which will be accessible to the proxy server.
 You would need to edit your DNS settings for this. *You might need to manually delete the route for your local DNS server from your routing table.*

-7. Run the tunnel on your client with root privileges:
+7. Run the tunnel on your client with root privileges: （修改了，增加了token校验和握手，详见changelog）

   ```
-  [sudo] ./icmptunnel -c <server>
+  :> sudo ./icmptunnel -c <server ip> "here-is-your-token-any-string-is-ok" #token需要和server参数中一致
   ```

 The tunnel should run and your client machine should be able to access the internet.
 All traffic will be tunneled through ICMP.